KuzinVadym/firebase_demo/README.md

     Right now Auth model suport singe authenticated user.
 Normaly you would like to put auth user in to redis and keep his session.
-    In terms of saving some time I leave implementation of Reddis sessions on next update.
+    In terms of saving some time I leave implementation of Redis sessions on next update.